getsentry/sentry-docs/src/_includes/common/getting-started.md

 <!--
 Guideline: Add SDK specific information, as appropriate -->
-Learn more about how to manually capture errors or enable message capture with the <!--SDK name--> SDK in Capture Errors <!--link to the Capture Errors content for this SDK-->.
+Learn more about how to manually capture errors or enable message capture with the {{ include.sdk_name }} SDK in Capture Errors <!--link to the Capture Errors content for this SDK-->.

 ### Enrich Error Data